FREE SHIPPING on orders of $85 or more

 Scribes in the Middle Ages did not have access to a set of spelling rules.
 They spelled according to sound, the result was a great number of spelling variations.
 In various documents, Goan has been spelled MacGowan, McGowan, MacGowin, McGowin, MacGowen, McGowen, Gow, Gowan, Gowen, Gowin, MacGavin, McGavin and many more.

 This web page shows only a small excerpt of our Goan research.
-Another 315 words (22 lines of text) covering the years 1396, 1613, 1698 and 1725 are included under the topic Early Goan History in all our PDF Extended History products.
+Another 315 words (22 lines of text) covering the years 1396, 1613, 1698 and 1725 are included under the topic Early Goan History in all our PDF Extended History products and printed products wherever possible.

-Another 53 words (4 lines of text) are included under the topic Early Goan Notables in all our PDF Extended History products.
+Another 34 words (2 lines of text) are included under the topic Early Goan Notables in all our PDF Extended History products and printed products wherever possible.

 Some of the Goan family moved to Ireland, but this topic is not covered in this excerpt.
-Another 187 words (13 lines of text) about their life in Ireland is included in all our PDF Extended History products.
+Another 187 words (13 lines of text) about their life in Ireland is included in all our PDF Extended History products and printed products wherever possible.

 The cruelties suffered under the new government forced many to leave their ancient homeland for the freedom of the North American colonies.
 Those who arrived safely found land, freedom, and opportunity for the taking.
 These hardy settlers gave their strength and perseverance to the young nations that would become the United States and Canada.
 Immigration and passenger lists have shown many early immigrants bearing the name Goan: